What is sustainable biomaterials?

 - Sales representative — Represents a company in the promotion and sale of its products to customers.

-- Supply chain manager — Develops and utilizes web-based information technologies to respond rapidly to the changes in suppliers and customers in an increasingly global and competitive marketplace.
+- Supply chain manager — Develops and utilizes web-based information technologies to rapidly respond to changes in suppliers and customers in an increasingly global and competitive marketplace.